-- Sets the tone for you as a leader or a peer, showing that you care - Questions about life outside of work are tiny investments in connectedness - These conversations are key building blocks that strengthen your team and build culture - Ensures conversations that matter are a more regular occurrence - Showing empathy is the foundation of building trust and showing that you care for their wellbeing - Revealing your human side makes others feel more comfortable sharing what's on their mind
+- Sets the tone for you as a leader or a peer, showing that you care - Questions about life outside of work are tiny investments in connectedness - These conversations are key building blocks that strengthen your team and build culture - Ensures conversations that matter are a more regular occurrence - Showing empathy is the foundation of building trust and showing that you care for their well-being - Revealing your human side makes others feel more comfortable sharing what's on their mind

 Any conversation can shift into a conversation on mental health.

 Having conversations that matter doesn't fall exclusively on the shoulders of the Command Triads.
 These conversations should happen at all levels of leadership and can be supported by enrolling in specific trainings to develop the skills.
 Sailors are more likely to trust engaged leaders who ensure they are aware of mental health and prevention resources.

 Sailors or commands will not turn to their leadership in times of hardship if there has never been a conversation with them about anything other than the mission or work.
 Conversations that matter are often deeply personal or controversial.
-Full Speed Ahead (FSA) 3.0 training provides a great example how to remediate a situation in which Sailors are hesitant to speak up because they don't trust that others will empathize with their point of view or when the organizational culture hasn't embraced connectedness.
+Sailors are often hesitant to speak up when they don't trust that others will empathize with their point of view or when the organizational culture hasn't embraced connectedness.